 The team includes a specialist tutor to support students with dyslexia and other specific learning disabilities.

-View our disclosure of pay rates for support tutors (Word doc), as required by the Disabled Students Allowances Quality Assurance Group (DSA-QAG).
+View our disclosure of pay rates for support tutors (PDF), as required by the Disabled Students Allowances Quality Assurance Group (DSA-QAG).

 Open to students and staff of all faiths (or non-faith), the St George's Chaplaincy represents the main faith communities on campus.
 Our Students’ Union also has a number of faith societies that provide students with an opportunity to support each other spiritually, discuss and debate faith issues and hold events.